-Diana Lara (she/her) a choreographer, performer, and somatic movement educator born and raised in Honduras.
+Diana Lara (she/her) is a choreographer, performer, and somatic movement educator born and raised in Honduras.
 Her choreographic work is influenced by contemporary dance, contact improvisation, Body-Mind Centering training, and Latinx culture.
 She creates choreographies that explore the effects of coloniality, religion, and gender on the body, and that generate rituals to peel layers of oppression.
 She is nurtured and committed to create work in collaboration with artists from different disciplines, and to generate containers that allow us to value and enjoy the creative process.
 Her choreographies have been staged in San Francisco Bay Area venues including the Mission Cultural Center for Latino Arts, NohSpace, Dance Mission Theater, Moments Notice, CounterPulse 2nd Sundays, The Garage, and Safe House Arts; and in Mexico City, Canada, and Honduras venues.

 About this Project